nearform/commentami/README.md

 ## Runnig the server on docker

+**The following configuration is just for local development/demo, it is not for production environments**

-If you don't want to run things locally you can use docker.
+If you don't want to run all services and the server on your machine, you can use docker.

 To setup the images/containers you should have docker installed locally and then run: